Tinkerforge/doc/en/source/Hardware/Bricklets/Energy_Monitor.rst

 Transformer Ratios
 ------------------

-Both transformers (the voltage transformer and the current clamp) that are connected to the Energy Monitor Bricklet have a ratio.
+Both transformers (the voltage transformer and the current transformer) that are connected to the Energy Monitor Bricklet have a ratio.

-The current clamps that we sell are 5A:1V and 30A:1V, while the voltage transformer delivers about 12V without load and 230V input.
+The current transformers that we sell are 5A:1V and 30A:1V, while the voltage transformer delivers about 12V without load and 230V input.
 The voltage is higher than specified (9V) since no current is flowing while connected to the Bricklet.
 We measured an exact ratio of 19.23V:1V.